celediel/Morrowind-MoreAttentiveGuards/README.md

 ```

 The MCM dropdown will automatically be populated with the configured language, and once selected, those dialogues will be used.

+#### Voice ####

+Voice dialogues are pulled straight from the vanilla files, so not all will be 100% relevant, but they won't be out of place.
+The file dialogue/voice.lua is formatted much the same as text.lua, and contains all the voice dialogues, with a subtitle for each.

 ## Interop ##